ramenguy99/xpg/ROADMAP.md

     - maybe pickup a small utf8 library too for strings/paths?
 - [ ] Cleanup apps
     - [ ] Embed shaders somehow?
+    - [ ] Run with syncrhonization validation and GPU based validation
+        - [ ] Completely switch to syncrhonization 2 for submission?
+Probably need to fix barriers for submit and present at COLOR_ATTACHMENT_OUTPUT stage
+- [ ] Helpers for buffer upload with fallback, think about differnt allocation use cases Preferred solutions:
+    - One time upload at start:
+        - if device mapped available use it
+        - if device mapped not available upload with sync queue
+    - Per frame upload:
+        - if device mapped available:
+            - if small use it
+            - if large frame queue + barriers (requires some helper funcs stuff to do the barrier if needed)
+        - if device mapped unavailable:
+            - if super small can use system memory and rely on caching
+            - if large use frame gfx queue
+    - What APIs do we expose to make the simple case easy?
+    - If the upload is performance critical we can have an helper that the user can check if device mapped memory is available and then decide for himself.
+    - Maybe also think about helpers for copy queue at the same time

 Python:
 - [x] Check if there is a better way to do imports that works more intuitively